Minor in Psychology

 - CAS PS 371 Psychopathology (formerly titled “Abnormal Psychology”)

-It is possible to transfer, from outside of CAS, a maximum of two courses toward the five principal courses required for completion of the psychology minor.
-Courses taken outside of Boston University, as well as at Metropolitan College, are considered transfer courses.
+It is possible to transfer, from outside of CAS, a maximum of two courses toward the five principal courses required for completion of the Psychology minor.
+Courses taken outside of Boston University are considered transfer courses.
 Please note that psychology courses taken through Boston University’s Summer Term designated with the same numbers and titles as those offered in CAS are not considered transfer courses.
-Prior departmental approval of all transfer courses in psychology is required (see Dr. Joanne Hebden Palfai, Director of Undergraduate Studies, in the Department of Psychological & Brain Sciences, 64 Cummington Mall, Room 149A).
+Prior departmental approval of all transfer courses in psychology is required (contact Dr. Joanne Hebden Palfai, Director of Undergraduate Studies in the Department of Psychological & Brain Sciences, at email@example.com).

 Required Related Course